Inline Filter vs Built-in Filter Shower Head: Which Setup Suits Your Bathroom?

 Which One Should You Choose?

 The POWERBOX™ shower filter for hard water is an inline unit.
 It fits standard 1/2-inch shower arms.
 It works with wall-mounted, handheld, rain, and combo showerheads.
-It’s $44.99 with free shipping on orders over $40.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile